microsoft/vscode-remote-release/README.md

 This repository is for providing feedback on the **[Visual Studio Remote Development](https://aka.ms/vscode-remote/download/extension)** extension pack and its related extensions.
 You can use the repository to report issues or submit feature requests on any of these extensions:

 - **[Remote - SSH](https://aka.ms/vscode-remote/download/ssh)**
-    - Remote - SSH: Explorer
     - Remote - SSH: Editing Configuration Files
 - **[Remote - Containers](https://aka.ms/vscode-remote/download/containers)**
 - **[Remote - WSL](https://aka.ms/vscode-remote/download/wsl)**

-If you are running into an issue with another extension, please raise an issue in the extension's repository.
+If you are running into an issue with **another extension** you'd like to use with the Remote Development extensions, please raise an issue in the extension's repository.
 You can reference our [summary](https://aka.ms/vscode-remote/troubleshooting/extensions) of tips for remote related issues and our [extension guide](https://aka.ms/vscode-remote/developing-extensions) to help the extension author get started.
 Issues related to dev container definitions can also be reported in the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).

 ## Documentation